-As geographers . . .
+As artists we will . . .

-As writers, we will:
+As writers, we will . . .

 - Present information

-- Write reports
+- Write letters

 - Write stories